AstroViking/proseminar-presentation/README.md

 * Dynamical cavity length to probe for different possible masses
 * Noise reduction is important
 * The magnetic field has to be inhomogeneous
-* Inhomogeneity can be achieved by embedding wires of a superconducting metal in a material transparent to microwave radiation and cooling down to the cirital temperature
+* Inhomogeneity can be achieved by embedding wires of a superconducting metal in a material transparent to microwave radiation and cooling down to the critical temperature

 ---